Hi! I’m new on Mac and I want to learn how to delete files on Mac.

 Solution 5: Trash

-Although you’ve already deleted the files, they remain in your Trash still taking up space.
+Although you’ve already known how to delete files on Mac, they remain in your Trash still taking up space.

-If your goal is to free up disk space on your Mac, you shouldn’t miss this step.
-In the Dock, click and hold on the Trash icon.
-A pop-up window will appear.
-Hit Empty Trash.
+If your goal is to free up disk space on your Mac, you shouldn’t miss this step:

-You can also ask Trash to automatically delete files in it after 30 days.
-After launching Trash, click Preferences > Advanced > Remove items from the Trash after 30 days.
+You can also ask Trash to automatically delete files in it after 30 days:

 Sometimes, deleting files yourself isn’t the best way to go.
 Using a software to do the job for you is quicker, better, and safer.

 This is even more applicable for apps and cache files that are harder to look for than regular files.
-A tool like iMyMac-Cleaner makes removing files – no matter what type it is – a breeze.
+A tool like iMyMac PowerMyMac makes removing files – no matter what type it is – a breeze.
 Here’s how to use it.

 Now, you will see the files listed on the screen.
 They are organized according to file type.
 You can choose which files you wish to delete.